akhilpe/Terraform_assignment_4/README.md

 Place the Access_key and Secret_key by using IAM policies and  then it created aws instance and volumes and then volume going to attach the same instance.
-Installed apache2 server and started the service and their is a destory file where to uninstall apache2 service first and then it destroy instance
+Installed apache2 server and started the service and their is a destory.tf file where to uninstall apache2 service first and then it destroy instance